-- Wait for First New York to contact you to help you complete your application, typically within 24 business hours.
+Read all of the disclosures before submitting your application.
+First New York will contact you within 24 hours to help you complete your application.
 If you’re a new member or have a credit score under 639, First New York will ask you to submit two paystubs to verify your employment and income.

 I got a personal loan through First New York.
 Now what?

 How First New York disburses your funds depends on your application.
 For example, it might deposit them directly into your account or write a check to your creditors if you’re using your loan for debt consolidation.

 Once you receive your funds it’s time to start thinking about making repayments.
 Consider signing up for autopay, as First New York offers a 0.25% autopay discount on interest rates.
 Using autopay eliminates the need to manually make repayments each month.